 Maybe the most infamous and yet also the most poignant scene in Rawhead Rex comes when the creature urinates on the head of a priest, who takes this as a baptism, renounces God and then begins to serve the monster.
 This is the perfect example of Rawhead reclaiming his kingdom.
 He’s taking back what was taken from him; he’s destroying the civility of the modern world and especially of the religion that has come to rule since his time.
 Rawhead is the face of the old world, of old religion, and so instead of eating the priest he causes him to simply change his faith.

-It’s an obvious idea to watch Leprechaun or even Irish horrors like Boy Eats Girl or Wake Wood on St. Patrick’s Day.
-But in some ways Rawhead Rex really is the perfect film to watch to celebrate the holiday.
-It’s about the present colliding with a dark past it tried to bury.
-And even if you’re not wanting to check it out for Barker’s ideas on paganism and old world religions, it’s still a neat monster movie that will at the very least keep you entertained, and that makes it recommended holiday viewing.
+Rawhead Rex is about the present colliding with a dark past it tried to bury.
+And even if you’re not wanting to check it out for Barker’s ideas on paganism and old world religions, it’s still a neat monster movie that will at the very least keep you entertained.